Linux NPU Support

 The AMD XRT stack is a prerequisite for NPU support.
 Add AMD’s PPA:

-sudo add-apt-repository ppa:amd-team/xrt
+sudo add-apt-repository ppa:lemonade-team/stable

 sudo apt update

-See amd-team/xrt PPA for details.
+See lemonade-team/stable PPA for details.

 2. Install XRT and NPU Drivers